h-assefi/lab/java/demo/README.md

 - **Add new exception type**: Extend `BaseException` and annotate with `@ResponseStatus`.
 - **Add new status**: Update `Status.java` enum and related DTOs.
 - **Add new database entities**: Create new JPA entities and update Liquibase changelogs.
+- **Add new application setting**: Use `SettingService` to manage new configuration keys.
+- **Add new logging aspect**: Implement additional aspects in the logging module for custom cross-cutting concerns.

 ---